xamry/notes/Java/Java 8 new features.md

 ## Stream API**
 The Stream API provides a declarative way to process collections of data in a functional programming style.
 Streams allow you to perform operations like filtering, mapping, and reducing on collections with ease, making code more readable and concise.

-## Default and Static Methods in interfaces:
-Default methods, also known as defender methods or virtual extension methods, allow interfaces to have concrete method implementations.
-This feature enables backward compatibility for existing interfaces while allowing them to evolve by adding new methods.

 ## Optional:
 The Optional class provides a way to handle potentially null values in a more expressive and safe manner.
 It encourages developers to explicitly handle cases where a value may be absent, reducing the likelihood of null pointer exceptions.